potassco/clorm/docs/clorm/predicate.rst

 As well as sub-classing ``RawField`` directly it is also possible to sub-class a sub-class, which makes it possible to form a *data conversion chain*.
 To understand why this is useful we consider an example of specifying a date field.
-But it is first useful to appreciate that because the ASP language only has three simple term types it is often necessary to perform some form of data encoding when modelling a problem domain.

 Consider the example of an application that needs a date term for an event tracking application.
 From the Python code perspective it would be natural to use Python ``datetime.date`` objects.
-However, it then becomes a question of how to encode these Python date objects in ASP.
+However, it then becomes a question of how to encode these Python date objects in ASP (noting that ASP only has three simple term types).

-A useful encoding would be to encode a date as a string in **YYYYMMDD** format.
+A useful encoding would be to encode a date as a string in **YYYYMMDD** format (or **YYYY-MM-DD** for greater readability).
 Dates encoded in this format satisfy some useful properties such as the comparison operators will produce the expected results (e.g., ``"20180101" < "20180204"``).
 A string is also preferable to using a similiarly encoded integer value.
-For example, encoding the date in the same way as an integer would allow incrementing or subtracting a date encoded number, which could lead to unwanted values (e.g., ``20180131 + 1 = 20180132`` does not correspond to a valid date).
+For example, encoding the date in the same way as an integer would allow incrementing or subtracting a date encoded number, which could lead to unwanted values (e.g., ``20180131 + 1 = 20180132``, which does not correspond to a valid date).

 So, adopting a date encoded string we can consider a date based fact for the booking application that simply encodes that there is a New Year's eve party on